bifurcation/semver/draft-claise-semver.md

 through several stages of its life-cycle.
 (Time flows up from the bottom, as is common in version control logs.)

-An initial version is proposed for a BoF and a WG is formed.
+An initial version of a protocol is proposed for a Birds of a Feather (BoF) and a WG is formed.
 The WG develops version 1.0.0 of the specification.
-Along the way, they tag betas when they need an easy way to refer to a version, e.g., before WGLC.
+Along the way, they tag betas when they need an easy way to refer to a version, e.g., before working group last call (WGLC).

-Once the WG has consensus, an Internet-Draft is created from the repository (draft-ietf-wg-proto-00) and submitted for the IETF consensus process, resulting in an RFC (RFC XXX1) that describes the first version of the protocol.
+Once the WG has reached consensus, an Internet-Draft is created from the repository (draft-ietf-wg-proto-00) and submitted for the IETF consensus process, resulting in an RFC (RFC XXX1) that describes the first version of the protocol.

-Comments from the IETF LC and the IESG are incorporated in the repository, and new versions of the Internet-Draft are generated for IESG review and submission to the RFC editor.
+Comments from the IETF last call (LC) and the IESG are incorporated in the repository, and new versions of the Internet-Draft are generated for IESG review and submission to the RFC editor.

 ~~~~~
 ...
 |
 * e3091df (tag:v1.0.0, tag:draft-ietf-wg-proto-02, tag:RFCXXX1)
 |         Responses to IESG comments
 |
 * 7494725 (tag:draft-ietf-wg-proto-01) Responses to IETF LC comments
 |
 * 8e2be54 (tag:v1.0.0-b2, tag:draft-ietf-wg-proto-00)
 |         Responses to WGLC comments
 |
 * 9703a60 (tag:v1.0.0-b1) Responses to comments at IETF meeting
 |
 * 2b83977 Responses to J. Smith comments
 |
 * 8b75e1e (tag:v1.0.0-b0) Responses to BoF comments
 |
 * 1991498 Initial submission
 ~~~~~